chiderlin/django_learning_log/README.md

 # django_learning_log
 first learning project for Django

-let user recode what they learning about. deploy on Heoku.
+let user record what they learning about. deploy on Heoku.

 #### website: